Industrial Grade Hand Stretch Film Manufacturers - PWP Stretch Film

 Classification

-Micron Hand Stretch Film: Our micron stretch film represents an equivalent stretch film, anticipated to become more prominent in the industry.
+Micron Hand Stretch Film: Our micron stretch film represents an equivalent stretch film, anticipated to become more prominent in the industry of manual pallet stretch film suppliers.
 Made from a unique formula, it is thinner, stronger, and stiffer than standard gauged films.
 This option allows companies to reduce overall stretch costs while maintaining quality.
 We recommend sampling this film to assess its suitability for your needs.

 Pre-Stretched Hand Stretch Film: This option requires significantly less energy for application.
 While it offers ease of use, drawbacks include reduced cling and limited ability to tightly secure loads.
 We recommend pre-stretched hand stretch wrap for lighter loads or those not subject to high transportation stress.